jzohrab/practicing-guitar/docs/part-3-techniques/hammer-groups.rst

    Work on fretting hand issues by reducing consecutive notes to a single chord (effecively playing those chunks at infinite speed), and then play them as a lightning-fast arpeggio by offsetting each note extremely slightly.

 Hammer Groups are groups of notes that can be hammered simultaneously with your fretting hand, like a chord.
 You then "slow it down" to a very fast speed by slightly offsetting the contact time of each finger, keeping the time interval between each finger drop as accurate as possible.
+Try different fingerings and positions to sort out the most comfortable one for your hand.

 Example
 +++++++